Do you want to know the “secret” to having a successful business?

 Keeping a few spreadsheets to track clients, or to manage your leads might work for a while when you’re just starting up or if you’re a very small business with few clients, but as you grow, you’ll need a tool that will keep up with you.
 In the past I was mostly using Trello (and some Google Sheets); it’s a great tool, but as you grow your business, you need a lot more.
 Spreadsheets won’t cut it anymore.
 And Trello won’t either.
 You need something more powerful, something that can help you keep track of everything that is your business.

-I’ve used – and liked! – countless task management and collaboration tools over the years.
+I’ve used – and liked! – countless similar services over the years.

 So even if you’re already using Monday.com, make sure to check the list of tips and tricks in the second half – you’ll learn useful ways to leverage Monday.com, handy integrations and automations and other useful tips.

-Monday.com is a project and team management tool that you can use to manage your entire business; i.e.:
+monday.com is a work OS that you can use to manage your entire business, run your projects and build workflows as needed; i.e.:

 - The business side of things: managing clients, suppliers, your accounting and the like

 - The marketing and sales sides, from strategizing your marketing campaigns to keeping track of sales